aaroneg/Putty-default-Monokai-theme/README.md

 # Putty-default-Monokai-theme
-Allows you to use the monokai them as default
+Allows you to use the monokai theme as default